nodemcu/nodemcu-firmware/docs/compiling.md

 //#define LUA_NUMBER_INTEGRAL

 // When using Lua 5.3, two different builds are now supported.
-// The main difference is in the // processing of numeric data types.
-// If LUA_NUMBER_DOUBLE is defined, then doubles are used to hold floating
+// If LUA_NUMBER_64BITS is defined, then doubles are used to hold floating
-// point numbers.
-Integers can be converted to doubles and back without any
+// point numbers and integers are 64 bits long.
+Integers smaller than 2^53 can be i
-// loss of precision.
+// converted to doubles and back without any loss of precision.
-// Otherwise all floating point operations use floats.
-Only integers under 2^24
+// Otherwise all floating point operations use floats, and integers are 32-bit.
-// can be represented exactly in floating point.
+// Only integers under 2^24 can be represented exactly in floating point.
 // Note that Lua 5.3 also supports Integers natively, but you have to be careful
-// not to promote an integer to a floating point variable if you are using a float build
-// as you can lose precision.
+// not to promote an integer to a floating point variable as you can lose precision.

-//#define LUA_NUMBER_DOUBLE
+//#define LUA_NUMBER_64BITS
 ```

 Note that the use of LFS and the LFS region size is now configured through the partition table.